Mohit20198/Mohit20198/README.md

 </h1>

 <p align="center">
-  A passionate Data Scientist and MLOps developer.
+  A passionate Data Scientist.
 I love working with the entire data lifecycle—from exploring raw data to uncover hidden insights, to building intelligent models and deploying them as scalable, real-world applications on the cloud.
 </p>

 ---